rzer/simplify_lib/README.md

-cursorPosition.call(1,1); //this will send immediately cursorPosition.call(1,2); //this will not send cursorPosition.call(3,3); //this will send after 0.5 seconds as trailing value
+cursorPosition.call(1,1); //this will send immediately cursorPosition.call(1,2); //this will not send cursorPosition.call(3,3); //this will send after 0.5 seconds as trailing

+//later
+cursorPosition.cancel();
 ```